ubccr/xdmod/docs/index.md

-A version of Open XDMoD, [ACCESS XDMoD](https://xdmod.access-ci.org) is used to monitor the NSF-supported portfolio of advanced computing systems and services that are integrated with the NSF-funded [ACCESS](https://access-ci.org) program.
+A version of Open XDMoD, [ACCESS XDMoD](https://xdmod.access-ci.org) is used to monitor the NSF-supported portfolio of advanced computing systems and services that are integrated with the NSF-funded [ACCESS Program](https://access-ci.org).

 This material is based upon work supported by the National Science Foundation under Grant Numbers [OAC 2137603][nsf-2137603],